mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   now supported.

-- An iterative coordinate alignment procedure was added, see Section 7.16.
+- An iterative coordinate alignment procedure was added, see :ref:`CACEHGCD`.

-- Utility to view continuous HPI information was added, see Section 7.17.
+- Utility to view continuous HPI information was added, see :ref:`CACIADAI`.

 - Several small changes and bug fixes were done.